shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 ## A blog series about AI-coding implementation
 In this series of posts, I will try to show in detail why I believe this and what kind of changes I think we can expect.

 While this will be mostly a very technical series, the beginning will have a bit of high-level exploration of some limitations that human coding practices have.
 After that, we'll dive into concrete, low-level examples: showing how some important aspect of software building can be made substantially easier for the AI by enforcing specific solutions.

 It's likely that no individual concept will be too exotic - the approaches we'll explore are all existing industry techniques, taken from various fields.
 The point of the series is to examine the option of applying these ideas in an organized way to the general problem of programming with AI.

 I'll try to set up small POCs to show that things are realistic in places where it's more difficult to see (I'm not planning actual implementation of a framework or engine).

 ## TL;DR
 There are a lot of pieces to this, and it'll take many weeks until I manage to release blog posts with details, so it's worth it to give a very high level view of the approach here:

-Principles:
+### Principles:
 1. Code that AI creates is expected to be different than what a human team would create.
-AI and human teams have different tradeoffs in "what's easy" and "what's hard".
+AI and human teams have different tradeoffs when it comes to productivity ROI.
-1. The main "missing piece" in my opinion is the ability to have an internal AI feedback-loop (plan-do-verify) that allows the AI to self-heal most errors.
+1. The main "missing piece" that I'll discuss is the ability to have an internal AI feedback-loop (plan-do-verify) that allows the AI to self-heal most errors.
 1. I will argue that "plan" and "do" can be greatly improved by enforcing some standards - things like "attach English documentation to many things" or "use static typing more robustly in specific ways".
 That is, however, the smaller part